elias551/simple-kvs/README.md

 Local storage only allows a little amount of data and only stores string.
 The API is callback based.

 simple-kvs is a simple wrapper around IndexedDB, which defines a single table (`kv-store`) indexing a key column.
+It voluntarily simplifies a lot the features of indexedDb, if you need more complex features (advanced indexing, filtering, defining multiple tables), take a look at [Dexie.js](https://github.com/dfahlander/Dexie.js/)

 ## API